Slaidburn

 Slaidburn (/ˈslɛdbərn/) is a village and civil parish within the Ribble Valley district of Lancashire, England.
 The parish covers just over 5,000 acres of the Forest of Bowland.

 Historically in the West Riding of Yorkshire, Slaidburn lies near the head of the River Hodder and Stocks Reservoir, both within the Forest of Bowland, an Area of Outstanding Natural Beauty.
 Farming is still a major employer, but the area attracts tourists; for walking in particular.
 The civil parish of Slaidburn shares a parish council with Easington, a rural parish to the north of Slaidburn.

-According to the 2001 census, the parish had a population of 288, however the United Kingdom Census 2011 grouped the parish with Easington (2001 pop.
+According to the 2001 census, the parish had a population of 288.
+The United Kingdom Census 2011 grouped the parish with Easington (2001 pop.
 52), giving a total of 351.